SPIRSCSIC/tee-integration/README.md

 ## API
 We have uploaded the API specification using the OpenAPI v3 standard.
 Check it at https://app.swaggerhub.com/apis/schica/groupsig/1.0.0

+> **Note**: There are two functions offered in the `gdemos.ke` executable that are not available
+> in the API: `--sign/--verify`, these functions are provided as a way to
+> sign/verify without using python library, however it is very inadvisable due
+> to the overhead added when creating+opening a connection with the TA (slow) and
+> the fact that you would need to have access to a member key.
+> ```bash
+> ./gdemos.ke groupsig --sign /root/sig --asset /root/asset --mkey /root/mkey
+> ./gdemos.ke groupsig --verify /root/sig --asset /root/asset
+> ```
+> In a future iteration of the library, we aim to move this functionality to the RA so that
+> the overhead added by the TA is removed.

 ## Clients
 The code of the clients (producers and monitors) can be found under